 The instructor may authorize such extension of time for a graduate student regardless of the level of the course.
 A grade of "incomplete" must be replaced by a permanent grade no later than Reading Day of the next semester in which the student is registered or it automatically becomes a grade of F. If the student does not enroll the following semester in a graded course, the incomplete grade becomes a grade of F after one year.
-Incomplete grades earned in the spring semester will not be converted to a grade of F until the summer term.
+Incomplete grades earned in the spring semester will not be converted to a grade of F until the end of the following fall semester, whether or not the student registers for the summer term.
 Reasonable extensions of time are granted by the Graduate College for justifiable reasons.